SamuelCarneiroSilveira/SamuelCarneiroSilveira/README.md

 ### Hi there 👋

-- 🌱 I’m currently working in a project with Java and RaspberryPi, the project uses the GPIO's of the raspberry, controlled by an Java Api, created with Spring boot.
+- 🌱 I’m currently working in a project with Java and RaspberryPi.

 - 📫 Mail samuelsilveira14@gmail.com
 - 📷 Instagram @silveira_sc